tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 ## Verification Amortization Strategies

 Only a few amortization strategies in the literature are used to achieve proper recursive proof composition.
-This report focuses on those that Sean Bowe et al. used in the Halo protocol.
+This report focuses on those that Bowe et al. [[14]] used in the Halo protocol.

 ### Application of Verifiable Computation

-Delegation of computations to an untrusted third party (or at times, the prover) who returns
+Verifiable computation is used for the delegation of computations to an untrusted third party (or at times, the prover) who returns:

 - the result $z$ of the computation; and
 - a cryptographic proof $\pi_z$ that the result is correct.